 How can I make sure my child’s school is receiving Pupil Premium Plus Funding?

-In order for schools to access the funding, parents and carers must declare their child’s adoptive, SGO or CAO status directly to the school before the school completes the January census.
+In order for schools to access the funding, parents and carers must declare their child’s adoptive, SGO or CAO status directly to the school who will then confirm their status on the school census.
 Parents and carers must provide evidence, for example, a copy of the legal order, or a confirmation letter from the local authority which placed their child.
 Parents should not need to declare their child’s status again until their child changes school.

 For more information please read this Adoption UK Introduction to PP+ leaflet

 How do I know what the school is using the Pupil Premium Plus Funding for?
-Designated teachers should encourage parents and guardians’ involvement in deciding how the PP+ is used to support their child and the main contact for queries about its use.
+Designated teachers should encourage parents' and carers' involvement in deciding how the PP+ is used to support their child and the main contact for queries about its use.
 This might be done at an information sharing meeting with all parents and carers, or on an individual basis.

-Having EPPLAC meetings with the Designated Teacher is a very useful and effective way of discussing the progress and needs of the child as well as discussing (if appropriate) the use of PP+ funding.
+Having EPPLAC (Education Plan for Previously Looked After Children) meetings with the Designated Teacher is a very useful and effective way of discussing the progress and needs of the child as well as discussing (if appropriate) the use of Pupil Premium funding.
 Designated Teachers find it an effective way of understanding and overseeing this cohort of children as well as individual’s needs; using the findings to plan for future training, interventions or resources needed within school.

-Information on what the school uses all of its Pupil Premium funding for, should be available on their website or ask the school’s Designated Teacher for further information in the first instance.
+Information on what the school uses its Pupil Premium funding for, should be available on their website or ask the school’s Designated Teacher for further information in the first instance.

 Early Years Pupil Premium funding for Previously Looked After Children

-For more information on childcare support please refer to The Education Hub - Budget 2023: Everything you need to know about Childcare Support
+For more information on childcare support please refer to Kent County Council Free Childcare Information